-Our whole-year STEM assemblies are a great way to get your students thinking about where a career in STEM can lead, as we showcase the latest trends in the industry and explore the STEM skills for which employers are looking for.
+Our STEM assemblies are a great way to get your students to think about where a career in STEM can lead to, as we showcase case studies, routes into careers and local employers for a particular STEM sector.

 People Like Me workshops

-The People Like Me workshop shows students where people like them are happy and successful in their work.
-The materials have a particular focus on diversity issues, and also promote the idea that if students continue with at least one STEM subject post-16, they are likely to have better career prospects and more career choices.
+The workshop also promotes the idea that if students continue with at least one STEM subject post-16, they are likely to have better career prospects and more career choices.

 What is physics?*

 In this workshop students are encouraged to make connections between everyday objects/phenomena through science chains, exploring the usefulness of science.

 Links with Gatsby career benchmark 4

 In this workshop students act as recruitment agents trying to match people with different transferable skills to different science jobs.